 Let’s see how these prices compare against other transport costs now.

 To keep things simple, we will not be looking at maintenance costs here (plus, it’s kind of obvious that car defects will be much costlier).

 We will be comparing the prices of charging your scooter every day during peak hours, to the price of fueling to be able to ride it for 400 miles (644 kilometers) every month.

 I chose that number based on the yearly distance an average American drives with their car, which is 13.474 miles, then I divided it by 12 to get the monthly number (1124), and finally divided that by 2 for the car rides that you wouldn’t do with a scooter, like going somewhere with family, transporting some larger objects, etc. That gives us 562 miles, and since Americans probably drive more than people in other countries, I decided to further reduce that number to a nice round 400 miles (644 kilometers).
-I think that’s pretty fair to cars, if not somewhat generous, and it’s definitely something you can cover with an electric scooter too.
+I think that’s pretty fair to the case of cars in this comparison, if not somewhat generous.

 Since the charging prices were chosen for the average scooter, we will be looking at the average car as well.
 According to figures released by the federal office of environmental protection in Germany, the average car uses 7.5 liters of fuel per 100 kilometers (62 miles).
 Again, I think this is generous for cars, since German cars are probably more fuel-efficient than the average car.

 Putting the two together, we arrive at the conclusion that the average car that a person drives alone for about 400 miles / 644 kilometers in one month will need 6.45 refills of 7.5 liters, or 48.37 liters.

 [(400 miles or 644 km) / (62 miles or 100 km)] = 6.44

 6.44 * 7.5 liters = 48.37 litersFuel needed in liters for one month of car usage by a single person